abpframework/abp/docs/en/modules/cms-kit-pro/faq.md

 #### Application services

+- `FaqSectionAdminAppService` (implements `IFaqSectionAdminAppService`): Implements the use cases of FAQ section management for admin side.
-- `FaqAdminAppService` (implements `IFaqAdminAppService`): Implements the use cases of FAQ management for admin side.
+- `FaqQuestionAdminAppService` (implements `IFaqQuestionAdminAppService`): Implements the use cases of FAQ question management for admin side.
-- `FaqPublicAppService` (implements `IFaqPublicAppService`): Implements the use cases of FAQ's for public websites.
+- `FaqSectionPublicAppService` (implements `IFaqSectionPublicAppService`): Implements the use cases of FAQ's for public websites.

 ### Database providers